ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Today, ``HasCallStack`` is the most commonly available and therefore widely
 used backtrace mechanism.
+The proposal above adds ``HasCallStack`` constraints
-However, it can introduce overhead by way of small
+to ``throw`` and ``throwIO``.
+However, it can introduce overhead by way of
-amounts of allocation in otherwise non-allocating code.
-The proposal above adds
+small amounts of allocation in otherwise non-allocating code.
+One could also
-a ``HasCallStack`` constraints to ``throw``.
+leave these functions as-is at the expense of giving up ``HasCallStack``
+backtraces on exceptions.

 Implementation Plan
 -------------------